Vincent Cirrincione: Career

-Cirrincione started his career in the entertainment industry as a talent manager and later established Vincent Cirrincione Associates.
-He is recognized for discovering and managing the careers of several successful actresses, particularly Halle Berry and Taraji P. Henson.
-Under his mentorship, Berry won an Academy Award, while Henson gained widespread recognition in film and television.
+Cirrincione started his career in the music business in New York City, representing jazz guitarist Larry Coryell.
+He transitioned to the entertainment industry as a talent manager and in the early 1960s, established Vincent Cirrincione Associates in Los Angeles while keeping his base in New York City.
+He is recognized for discovering and managing the careers of several successful actors, particularly Halle Berry and Taraji P. Henson.
+Under his mentorship, Berry won an Academy Award, while Henson gained widespread recognition in film and television for her roles in Benjamin Button, Hidden Figures, and Empire.